 A path, relative to the directory where the pyproject.toml file is located, to an image to use as the icon for the application.
 The path should exclude the extension; Briefcase will append a platform appropriate extension when configuring the application.
-For example, an icon specification of icon = "resources/icon" will use resources/icon.ico on macOS, and resources/icon.ico on Windows.
+For example, an icon specification of icon = "resources/icon" will use resources/icon.ico on Windows.